 What is blanket valuable article coverage?

 On most policies, you have the option to list each scheduled item individually.
 Blanket coverage on the other hand allows you to insure with a single limit for a specific valuable article category, without listing items individually.
 The coverage is the same, however a “per item limit” is introduced.
 For example, you may want to blanket $50,000 of jewelry with a $15,000 per item limit.
 Therefore, in a loss, the most you will get for any single item is $15,000.
 Blanketing can be a way to lessen the cost impact of large valuable article collections.

-What can I schedule on a valuable article policy?
+What can I insure on a valuable article policy?

 Depending on your insurance carrier you can insure: jewelry, silver, furs, collectibles, antiques, fine arts, china, crystal, golf equipment, musical instruments, firearms, cameras, stamps, coins, and more.

 Is my jewelry covered under my homeowner’s insurance?